HongNguyen635/PDF_Operations/README.md

 ## Work in progress

-Preview of the home and about page:
+Preview of the home and about pages:

 https://github.com/HongNguyen635/PDF_Operations/assets/73915779/a2e77873-0d63-42c0-b530-197e83b0ee88